Topportunities at the LHC: Rare Top Decays with Light Singlets: Light BSM singlet particles

 The numerical results for the decay width of the scalar singlet $S$ (and the corresponding decay length) induced by operators coupling the top quark to first-generation quarks are shown in the upper left panel of \cref{fig:lightBSM_decays_S}.
 The decay width of $S$ strongly depends on the nature of the operator inducing the decay(s) as well as on the mass of $S$.

-Starting with the $\mathcal{O}^5_{Sq_1Dq_3}$ operator, the $S$ is decaying promptly for $m_S > m_b$ and long-lived for $m_S < m_b$.
+Starting with the $Q_{SqD}^{13}$ operator --- using the superscript to denote the flavour of the involved quark fields ---, the $S$ is decaying promptly for $m_S > m_b$ and long-lived for $m_S < m_b$.
 The contribution of the various decay channels is broken down in the upper right panel of \cref{fig:lightBSM_decays_S}.
 The tree-level decay to $b d$ dominates in the region of $m_S > m_B$.
 For $m_S < m_B$, the decay width is orders of magnitude smaller and originates from loop-induced decays where the top quark is traded for a first- or second-generation quark via the $W$ boson in the loop (receiving a suppression by the off-diagonal entries of the CKM matrix).
 The off-shell four-body decay into three light and one $b$ jet is only relevant for high $m_S$, for which at least the intermediary $W$ boson can be on-shell.

-For the $\mathcal{O}^5_{Sq_3Dq_1}$ operator, the tree-level decays are proportional to the down quark mass, which strongly suppresses it.\footnote{The derivative acting on $q_1$ can be rewritten in terms of the mass of the quark on which it is acting using the Dirac equation.} For the same reason, also the loop-induced and the four-body tree-level decays are strongly suppressed.
+For the $Q_{SqD}^{31}$ operator, the tree-level decays are proportional to the down quark mass, which strongly suppresses it.\footnote{The derivative acting on $q_1$ can be rewritten in terms of the mass of the quark on which it is acting using the Dirac equation.} For the same reason, also the loop-induced and the four-body tree-level decays are strongly suppressed.

-For the Yukawa-type operators ($\mathcal{O}^5_{Sq_1 u_3\Phi}$ and $\mathcal{O}^5_{Sq_3 u_1\Phi}$), there are no tree-level two-body decays and the tree-level four-body decays give a sizeable rate only for large $m_S$.
-For the $\mathcal{O}^5_{Sq_3 u_1\Phi}$ operator, also the loop-induced decay channels are suppressed due to the chirality structure of the operator resulting in $S$ being long-lived for large parts of the considered parameter space.
-For the $\mathcal{O}^5_{Sq_1 u_3\Phi}$ operator, on the other hand, the loop-induced decay channels are sizeable resulting in $S$ being long-lived only for $m_S\lesssim m_b$.
+For the Yukawa-type operators ($Q_{Su\Phi}^{13}$ and $Q_{Su\Phi}^{31}$), there are no tree-level two-body decays and the tree-level four-body decays give a sizeable rate only for large $m_S$.
+For the $Q_{Su\Phi}^{31}$ operator, also the loop-induced decay channels are suppressed due to the chirality structure of the operator resulting in $S$ being long-lived for large parts of the considered parameter space.
+For the $Q_{Su\Phi}^{13}$ operator, on the other hand, the loop-induced decay channels are sizeable resulting in $S$ being long-lived only for $m_S\lesssim m_b$.